otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 functionalities unavailable (by temporarily or indefinitely disrupting the service).

+// TODO: add here versions

 This specification aims to support future OTR versions.
-Because of that, the Prekey Server should support multiple prekey messages from different/future OTR versions, starting with the current version, 4.
+Because of that, the Prekey Server should support multiple Prekey Messages from different/future OTR versions, starting with the current version, 4.

 ## Security Properties